TREAD: Token Routing for Efficient Architecture-agnostic Diffusion Training: Related Work

-In addition to pruning-based methods, recent advancements like MaskDiT~\cite{zheng2023fast_maskdit} have proposed token masking schemes applicable to DiTs.
-MaskDiT improves convergence speed by significantly lowering the cost per iteration and accelerating training, all while matching the performance of standard DiTs.
-Building on this, SD-DiT~\cite{zhu2024sddit} enhances generative quality by incorporating a discriminative loss alongside the masking strategy.
-Similar to these approaches, our scheme removes tokens at random.
+In addition to pruning-based methods, recent advancements like MaskDiT~\cite{zheng2023fast_maskdit, Gao_2023_ICCV} have proposed token masking schemes applicable to DiTs.
+MaskDiT improves efficiency by significantly lowering the cost per iteration and accelerating training while matching the performance of standard DiTs.
+Based on this, SD-DiT~\cite{zhu2024sddit} enhances generative quality by incorporating a discriminative loss alongside the masking strategy.
+Similar to these approaches, our scheme directs tokens to later layers at random.
 However, unlike MaskDiT, which replaces masked tokens with learnable embeddings, our method routes tokens back to later layers in the network.